ankane/ahoy/README.md

 end
 ```

-Delete data for a specific user:
+Delete data for a specific user with:

 ```ruby
 user_id = 123